About 90% of homes in America are built with wood. It’s a stark contrast to most other countries in the world.

 So Canada is one of the top global exporters of forestry products, and the reach of Canadian forestry businesses is quite extensive.

 And as long as there is enough demand for these products, these businesses are likely to stay profitable.

-The only caveat here is the tipping point between sustainable harvesting of wood with sustainable usage.
+The only caveat here is the tipping point between sustainable harvesting of wood with increased usage.

-The forests these woods come from are responsible for about 28% of the oxygen in the atmosphere, and too much extraction can tip the scales against humanity’s favor.
+The forests these woods come from are responsible for about 28% of the oxygen in the atmosphere, and too much extraction can tip the scales against humanity’s favour.

 Ironically, this can actually help the best forestry stocks in Canada because as lumbar demand goes up and supply remains relatively limited, the prices and profits can go right through the roof.